-The individual’s safety is the first priority and should trump the resistance to transitioning or moving to a nursing home or assisted living community.
+Your loved one’s safety is the priority.
 Since mobility and minimizing fall risks are so essential to senior wellbeing, the home must be made safe and accessible.

-- A single-level area in the home that accommodates their sleeping, bathroom/toileting, living room/social needs without stairs or hazardous thresholds.
+- A single-level area in the home that accommodates their sleeping, bathroom, living room, and social needs without stairs or hazardous thresholds.

-- Flooring that can be navigated via wheelchairs, canes, or walkers.
+- Flooring that is navigatable via wheelchairs, canes, or walkers.

-- Bright, motion-sensitive lighting and plenty of it to make up for vision loss and night blindness
+- Bright, motion-sensitive lighting to make up for vision loss and night blindness.

-- Cupboards and closets that are organized with the things they use most in reach without bending or getting up on a stool or stepladder
+- Cupboards and closets organized with the things they use most- in reach to minimize the need for bending or getting up on a stool or stepladder.

-- No area rugs or area rugs that are securely fastened to prevent ridges, wrinkles, or looped corner/edges
+- Rugs that are securely fastened to prevent ridges, wrinkles, or looped corners or edges.

-- Bathroom spaces that are easily navigated with a wheelchair/walker
+- Bathroom spaces that are easily navigated with a wheelchair or walker.

-Visit the AARP’s guide on Aging-Friendly Home Improvements for more suggestions about making a home safe and accessible.
-If it isn’t possible due to the home’s age or design, it’s probably safer to move to a single-story accessible apartment or transition to a nursing home.
+You can visit the AARP’s guide on Aging-Friendly Home Improvements for more suggestions about making a home safe and accessible.

 Are There Acute, Long-Term Medical Needs?

-Most home care providers provide companionship and personal care assistance, as well as other services centered around basic, day-to-day needs such as meal preparation, laundry, housekeeping, etc. Outside of medication reminders, however, home care aides are not able to provide medical assistance.
+Most home care agencies provide companionship and personal care assistance, serving basic, day-to-day needs such as meal preparation, laundry, housekeeping, medication reminders, and more.
+Outside of medication reminders, however, home care aides are not able to provide medical assistance.

-If the client has long-term healthcare needs, a nursing home or post-acute care center is typically the better option.
-Nursing homes have licensed nurses and physicians on-site, 24/7, as well as CNAs who can monitor the patient’s health and implement the most necessary treatments or interventions on-site.
+If the client has long-term healthcare needs, a nursing home or post-acute care center is usually a good decision.
+Nursing homes have licensed nurses and physicians on-site and CNAs who can monitor the patient’s health and implement the most necessary treatments or interventions on-site.

 Does The Client Require Acute Memory Care? (dementia, Alzheimer’s, etc.)

-If you opt to keep your spouse or loved one at home for the duration, make sure you work with a home care agency that is experienced with memory care and who keeps their staff up-to-date with the latest research on dementia and Alzheimer’s care.
+If you opt to keep your spouse or loved one at home for the duration, make sure you work with a home care agency experienced with memory care and keeps their staff up-to-date with the latest research on dementia and Alzheimer’s care.

-Diet, exercise, music and reminiscence therapy, social engagement, and games/puzzles are all important parts of keeping the neurons firing to slow-down the progression of the disease.
-If you hire a less-qualified caregiver, your loved one may be sitting stagnant all day, leading to a faster progression and decline.
+A healthy diet, exercise, music and reminiscence therapy, social engagement, games, and puzzles are essential parts of keeping the neurons firing to slow down the progression of the disease.
+If you hire a less-qualified caregiver, your loved one may be sitting idle all day, leading to a faster progression and decline.

 There is no doubt that social engagement is essential to senior wellbeing.
-Remaining engaged with a variety of people, (friends, family, peers, children, etc.) minimizes the risk of senior depression and anxiety, and also slows down the progression of memory loss.
+Remaining engaged with a variety of people minimizes the risk of senior depression and anxiety.
+It also slows down the progression of memory loss.

 Is A Pet Part Of The Equation?

-If your loved one has a beloved cat or dog, it’s a serious consideration – especially if s/he lives alone.
+If your loved one has a beloved cat or dog, it’s a serious consideration – especially if they live alone.

-Never underestimate the importance and legitimacy of a senior’s relationship and level of affection for his/her pets.
-If you feel that the home is a safe place, it can be made accessible, and there are no serious medical needs, it might be worth bringing qualified care in for the duration of the pet’s life unless you can find a facility that allows pets.
+Never underestimate the importance and legitimacy of a senior’s relationship and level of affection for his or her pets.
+If you feel that a home is a safe place, it can be made accessible, and there are no serious medical needs, it might be worth bringing qualified care in for the duration of the pet’s life unless you can find a facility that allows pets.

-If that isn’t possible, work as diligently as you can to find a loving home for the pet, and allow time for your loved one to come to terms with it, process the transition, and grieve.
-If you aren’t able to find or afford a place that allows pets, see if there is one with a resident pet or two or that works with local volunteer agencies to bring service dogs/cats onsite for loving and petting.
+If that isn’t possible, and allow time for your loved one to come to terms with it, process the transition, and grieve.
+You can also see if there is a nursing home with a resident pet or one that works with local volunteer agencies to bring service dogs/cats onsite for loving and petting.

 Choosing Home Care vs. Nursing Home

-If you are undecided, starting with a home care agency can be a good baby step into the planning and adjustments that will be necessary if it turns out your loved one is best served by a nursing home.
+If you are undecided, starting with a home care agency can be a good baby step into the planning and adjustments necessary, even if it turns out a nursing home best serves your loved one’s needs.